 A 46-year-old member asked:

-is having knee arthritis at 19 years old normal?
+Is having knee arthritis at 19 years old normal?

-2 doctor answers
+2 doctor answers • 2 doctors weighed in

-Physical Medicine and Rehabilitation
+Physical Medicine and Rehabilitation 34 years experience

 No: Knee arthritis at age 19 is not "normal" but it can definitely happen.
 There are many possible causes.
 If you have had a previous injury to the knee "post-traumatic" arthritis may be the problem.
 If not then other causes include infection with a more sudden onset of redness and swelling of the joint and rapid worsening.
 Rheumatoid arthritis and other rheumatologic disorders must be considered.

 Last updated Nov 7, 2012